New England Regional Art Museum: Controversy

 In 2006 it was revealed that the museum's accumulated debt to the Armidale Dumaresq Council had amounted to over A$480,000.
 A plan was devised to sell a half-share of Tom Robert's Mosman's Bay to the Art Gallery of New South Wales so that the painting would spend alternate years in Armidale and Sydney.
 Mosman's Bay is one of the iconic works from the Hinton donation, valued at the time at A$3.6 million, and described by the then head curator of Australian art at the Art Gallery of New South Wales, Barry Pearce, as a "great masterpiece, and quintessentially Sydney".

 The proposed half-sale created deep divisions in the Armidale and the wider arts communities between those wanting to put NERAM on a sound financial footing and those wanting to respect Hinton's intentions and the integrity of the collection.
-The case was eventually taken to the Supreme Court in 2009 where it was found that the painting could not be sold due to a trust deed put in place by Hinton.
+The case was eventually taken to the New South Wales Supreme Court in 2009 where Chief Justice Young found that the painting could not be sold due to a trust deed put in place by Hinton.
+Armidale Dumaresq Council was removed as a trustee and NERAM Ltd was appointed as a new trustee.

 NERAM commenced a process of selling off duplicate and other works from non-deed sources to repay the outstanding debt.
 Between July 2006 and June 2016, the Armidale Community Cultural Reserve Trust responsible for the museum repaid more than $300,000 to the council.
 In June 2016 the debt was finally settled following an anonymous donation of $50,000 and the Armidale Regional Council forgiving the remaining $100,000.

 Museum of Printing

 Within NERAM, the Museum of Printing houses a historically significant collection of printing machinery and equipment, the F T Wimble & Co.
 Collection.

-The collection includes historical printing presses, a Linotype machine, guillotines, book binding equipment, wooden and metal type and a history of printing in Australia from 1850 to the early 1900s.
+This collection includes historical printing presses, a Linotype machine, guillotines, book binding equipment, sets of rare wooden and metal type.
+These objects are on permanent display in an exhibition interpreting the history of printing in Australia from 1850 to the early 1900s.
 There are over 1,000 printing blocks and a comprehensive library of books on printing and technical manuals.

+Displays of small equipment and printed products from the collection change regularly, with temporary exhibitions and workshops presented within the space by volunteers, artists and members of the Black Gully Printmakers, resident community arts group.

-Displays of small equipment and printed products change regularly.
-The museum is the only Australian member of The Association of European Printing Museums (AEPM).
+The museum is the only Australian member of the Association of European Printing Museums (AEPM).